HERA-Team/hera-images/DEMO.md

 **The HERA test setup requires Docker version 1.10 or newer.** (Well, the older instructions work with 1.9.)

-I’ve written the commands below without a `sudo` prefix.
+I’ve written the Docker commands below without a `sudo` prefix.
 On Linux, you might need it.

 ### Pulling images